ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: arb_waveform_software_scaling_factor

-        Specifies how much to scale the data before writing it with the :py:meth:`nirfsg.Session.write_arb_waveform` method.
+        Specifies how much to scale the data before writing it with the :py:meth:`nirfsg.Session.WriteArbWaveform` method.
 The resulting waveform must be smaller than 1.0 in complex magnitude.
 This property is supported only if you set the :py:attr:`nirfsg.Session.power_level_type` property to :py:data:`~nirfsg.PowerLevelType.PEAK`.

                         **Default Value:** 1.0